jakobhviid/BigDataCourseExercises/lectures/02/exercises.md

 You can read more about the HDFS Python library [here](https://hdfscli.readthedocs.io/en/latest/quickstart.html#python-bindings).

-### Exercise 4 - Create JSON data to HDFS from a Python client
+### Exercise 6 - Analyzing file and saving result in JSON file using Python

-Now that we have a python client that can write from HDFS.
-We can try to write JSON from HDFS.
+Now that we have a dataset in HDFS and know how to interact with HDFS, we will analyze the data and save the results to a JSON file in HDFS.
-TODO: Interactive session
-complete `counting-json.py`

-Questions:
+**Task**: Open the [`counting-json.py`](./counting-json.py) file and try to understand it.

+You should see that the script reads the Alice in Wonderland file and counts all words in the file.
+It then saves the 10 most common words to a file called "word-count.json".

+**Tasks**:

+1. Copy the script to the container
+2. Install required libraries
+3. Run the script
-- What are the five most common words in TODO??
-Alice in Wonderland, and how many times are they repeated?
+4. Read the result.
+What are the five most common words in Alice in Wonderland, and how many times are they repeated?

 ### Exercise 5 - Create avro data to HDFS from a Python client